bgeffrault/portfolio/README.md

 # Portfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20 and use firebase for backend and storage.
+It's all the code of my personnal portfolio, modify the firebase config in the app.component.ts for your own usage.

 ## Development server